material-motion/material-motion/specifications/README.md

 Much of what we're describing is not new.
 Some things we'll discuss have existed for decades, and we encourage the reader to dive in to relevant content where applicable.

 The goal of this chapter is to define a clear set of engineering goals.
-Armed with these goals, we hope to enable a software engineer to build solutions for their favorite language or platform.
+Armed with these goals, we hope to empower software engineers to build solutions for their favorite language or platform.

 Within the best of our ability these specifications are platform and language-agnostic.
-We call out when we know that a specification applies to specific platforms or languages.
+We will not always be perfect, nor are we attempting to achieve perfect agreement.

 <!--